 What can you expect from an online program to earn an Associate Degree?
-Firstly, flexibility.
-You will be able to study whenever you feel like it and have the time for it; you will receive specialized instruction from well-trained professionals and have to pass a wide range of all-encompassing examinations.
-It is important to note that most online programs still require clinical hours to help you gather experience before you begin your practice.
+First, flexibility.
+You will be able to study whenever you like and have the time; you will receive specialized instruction from well-trained professionals and must pass a wide range of all-encompassing examinations.
+It is important to note that most online programs still require clinical hours to help you garner experience before you begin your practice.
 Secondly, you will have lower costs.
-There are several fees and taxes aside from tuition that is diminished or eliminated if you choose e-learning.
-Lastly, you will save time.
-Depending on what school you choose, the Associate Degree program may take less to complete than a traditional, on-campus one.
-The fastest ADN track that you can carry out online lasts 18 months.
+There are several fees and taxes aside from tuition that are diminished or eliminated if you choose e-learning.
+Last, you will save time.
+Depending on what school you choose, the Associate Degree program may take less to complete than a traditional on-campus one.
+The fastest ADN track you can carry out online lasts 18 months.

-So what are some reliable online options?
+What are some reliable online options?
 You should first check your local college and see if they offer any distance or e-learning alternatives (many higher education institutions do these days).
-Aside from that, the most popular online ADN program is offered by Kaplan University and requires clinical practice at various hospitals in Florida.
-With that in mind, here are some of the most renowned faculties that offer online options for earning your Associate Degree:
+Aside from this, the most popular online ADN program is offered by Kaplan University and requires clinical practice at various hospitals in Florida.
+With this in mind, here are some of the most renowned faculties that offer online options for earning your Associate Degree:

 - University of Arizona

 - Concordia University Wisconsin